 “One summer, I lost about a third of my lawn to chinch bugs,” Tom said.
 “Every summer after, I’d spray a generous mix of dish soap and water across the entire lawn, and I never had a problem again.”

-How to make the solution: Mix 4 tablespoons of liquid dish soap with a gallon of water.
+How to make the solution: Mix 4 tablespoons of liquid dish soap per gallon of water.
 Spray it directly onto affected patches of grass, but don’t go overboard.
 Too much soap can dry out your lawn.

 Chemicals that work against chinch bugs